 What can I do about Razor Bumps?

-The best therapy is to avoid shaving and let the beard grow.
+The best therapy is to avoid shaving and let the hair grow.
 However, this is not always a practical solution.
-If you do shave, the following step-by-step program is recommended.
+If you do shave, follow the program outlined by Dr. Green.
+In addition, Dr. Green can prescribe topical cortisone creams to reduce any inflammation or irritation present.